raul23/pyebooktools/examples.rst

 `:information_source:`

-  You can also combine all these cases by using all of the `output folders`_
+  You can also combine all these cases by using all of the `output folders`_ in the command-line when calling the `organize`_ subcommand.

 Organize ebook files with only ``output_folder``
 ------------------------------------------------